kevinclancy/blog/_posts/2025-07-11-modelling-megazeux.markdown

 # Seeking a mathematical model of computer games

 Almost two decades ago, I worked in the computer game industry as a gameplay programmer.
-I felt that the languages I used, C++ and Lua, were not suitable for gameplay programming.
+My intuition was that the languages I used, C++ and Lua, were not suitable for gameplay programming.

 There were a few reasons for this.
-Not only did C++ and Lua lack in-built notions of space and time, but they also lacked general purpose feautures for reasoning about them.
+First, not only did C++ and Lua lack in-built notions of space and time, but they also lacked general purpose feautures for reasoning about them.
 For example, I could represent a 3D vector as an object in C++, but the C++ type system had no means to specify which basis (a.k.a. "coordinate system") the vector belonged to, making it easy to perform the invalid operation of adding two vectors belonging to different coordinate systems.
 Second, despite game characters dynamically adjustinging their goals in response to stimulus from their environment, C++ and Lua had no in-built notion of things like imperfect perception and goal setting.

-It's fallacious to claim that any of the above issues require in-built language support.
-For example, in most main-stream langauges, we can implement some sort of state machine system for controlling characters, where each state represents a distinct goal that a character is persuing.
-In a general purpose language, we *could* tag each vector with a basis identifier, and tag each point with its affine frame, dynamically enforcing clean proper usage at runtime.
-Further, perhaps we could use some sort of indexed type system to enforce proper vector operations statically.
+It's fallacious to claim that any of the above features are better off built in to a language instead of implemented using general purpose features.
+In most mainstream langauges, we can implement some sort of state machine system for controlling game characters, where each state represents a distinct goal that a character is persuing.
+We *could* tag each vector with a basis identifier, and tag each point with its affine frame, dynamically enforcing proper usage at runtime.
+Further, perhaps we could use some sort of indexed type system to enforce proper vector operations statically, though I'm not sure if any mainstream languages are capable of this.

 Nonetheless, I think it's worth experimenting with the design of game specific languages.
 Even if it turns out that the abstractions of general purpose languages are sufficient for game specific needs, our game specific experimentation may clarify exactly what is needed and how it should be structured.

 There are a few ways we could go about experimenting with game specific languages:

-* Implement a real game specific language that we can compile to executable games.
+* Implement a real game specific language that compiles to executable games.
 This would require an enormous amount of work.
 We would evaluate our experiment by using our language to create games.
 This too would require an enormous amount of work.
-The iteration time for this approach is simply to lengthy to be an effective form of experimentation.
+The iteration time for this approach is simply too lengthy to be an effective form of experimentation.

 * Model computer games, or simplified approximations of computer games, as mathematical objects.
 Then design a language that compiles to such mathematical objects.
-We evaluate our language by designing a logical system to reason about the game models that it produces.
+We evaluate our language by designing a logical system to reason about the game models.
 If this logic is expressive, we evaluate the language positively, because it implies that humans can reason about it easily.

 The first approach has the advantage of being real, while the second approach provides deeper understanding and faster iteration times.
-I'm going to persue the second approach.

-This article isn't really about designing a language, though.
-It's about an important prerequisite to the second approach: **Model computer games, or simplified approximations of computer games, as mathematical objects.** I've never created a mathematical model of computer games before, so I'm going to try modelling some of the simplest games I can find that still features space, time, and interacting agents.
-To this end, I've chosen to model a game creation system called *Megazeux*.
-I'm going to present my model using elementary mathematics; my goal is that anyone who knows what sets and functions can follow it.
+In this post, I'm going to persue the first step toward the second approach: **Model computer games, or simplified approximations of computer games, as mathematical objects.** I've never created mathematical models of computer games before, so I'm going to try modelling some of the simplest games I can find that still features space, time, and interacting agents.
+To this end, I've chosen to use a game creation system called *MegaZeux* as an inspiration for my model.
+I will present my model using elementary mathematics; my goal is that anyone who knows what sets and functions are can follow it.

-# Megazeux
+# Understanding the problem

 Before we get into modelling, I'm going describe Megazeux.
-Then I'll discuss what's at stake by highlighting some issues in a famous Megazeux game called Weirdness.
+Then I will identify some fundamental features of a gameplay programming by exploring a concrete scenario in a Megazeux game called *Weirdness*.
+Finally, I'll discuss what's at stake by highlighting a bug in *Weirdness*.

+## MegaZeux

-Megazeux is a game creation system from the 90s whose games take place on a grid of 8x14 pixel images.
+*MegaZeux* is a game creation system from the 90s, whose games take place on a grid of 8x14 pixel images.
 That's right: in a typical Megazeux game, every significant object, whether a goblin, a wall, or a tree, is depicted using an 8x14 image.
 This extreme constraint comes from DOS text-mode graphics, where textual documents were displayed in grids of 8x14 pixel characters.
 While 8x14 might be a reasonable size to depict a single letter of the English alphabet, depicting something more complex, like a human, is much more challenging.
 As a result, players do not expect the graphics of a Megazeux game to look good.
 For a game developer, depicting a game world using simple abstract art rather than poring over complex visual details greatly reduces the effort used to bring a game world to life.

+In Megazeux, scriptable game characters are, idosyncratically, called *robots*.
+However, we will often refer to them as agents.
+Each robots/agent is controlled by a *robotic script*.
+Because robotic scripting is not the state of the art in game character scripting, I will intentionally avoid discussing the details of how it works.

 Here are a few examples of Megazuex games: